makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 He looked exhausted. *She* was exhausted.
 Work, a date, sex, fighting, blood, love.
 Sélène felt like she lived in a soap opera.
 She winced as she struggled to stand, helping Aiden up shortly after. then it was time for a proper hug, with no leaning forward or awkward angles.
 Aiden really was her pillar, her anchor.

-"Malina wants to meet up Friday or Saturday, would you like to come?"
+"Malina wants to meet up Friday or Saturday, would you like to cancel?"

 Aiden was quiet for a few seconds, then he smiled and brushed his cheek against hers in another soft kiss.
 "Do you think she'd like to have dinner over here?"